Kalmar Nyckel Foundation

 Preserving and promoting the cultural and maritime heritage of Delaware and the Delaware Valley for the education and enrichment of all.

-Please give to the Kalmar Nyckel Foundation's education mission and the work of The Tall Ship of Delaware!
-Your support helps us make hands-on learning experiences and events accessible to Wilmington's Eastside, under-served youth, and the entire Delaware Valley.
+The first $7,000 is gifts will be matched by our Board of Trustees!
+All gifts will help us win matching funds from #DoMore24DE.
+Please give to the Kalmar Nyckel Foundation's education mission as well as the work of The Tall Ship of Delaware!
+Your support helps us make hands-on learning experiences and events accessible to Wilmington's Eastside, under-served youth across the region, and visitors from far and wide.
 Our volunteer crew training and internship programs also transform lives and teach valuable maritime industry skills.

-The first $5,000 in gifts on March 7 will be matched by the generous Kalmar Nyckel Foundation Board of Trustees.
-We deliver innovative educational programs to students of all ages , on field trips, in classrooms, through public, private and volunteer programs on our ship and Copeland Maritime Center campus and museum.
+We deliver innovative educational programs to students of all ages: on field trips, in classrooms, through public, private and volunteer programs on our ship and the Copeland Maritime Center museum and campus.
 Your gift supports:

 • Classroom Programs: Our education teams visit schools to teach economic lessons about trade and scarcity, as well as Delaware's maritime Underground Railroad history.